 A: No, however our sponsor, , does offer us good discounts on bikes.
 Most collegiate teams do not supply riders with bikes.
 We encourage you to join even if your current bike is a decade old.
 Joining the team will also put you in contact with teammates looking to upgrade their own bikes, and most of us will lower our asking price for people on the team.

 Q: What if I have never raced before?

 A: No problem!
 Many people that join the team are new to racing.
-We have a coach and plenty of experienced people that can help you out.
+We have plenty of experienced people that can help you out.

 Q: Can Grad or Non traditional students join the team?